“Go forth and set the world on fire.”—St. Ignatius of Loyola

-The Council of Trent clarified the Church’s identity and missions and forged a new culture, a new civilization, which transformed the world.
-For some five hundred years the Church lived out the reforms and renewals of the Council of Trent and we still deal with the implications of the vision and word of the this great council.
+The Council of Trent clarified the Church’s identity and mission and forged a new culture, a new civilization, which transformed the world.
+For some five hundred years, the Church lived out the reforms and renewals of the Council of Trent, and we still benefit today from the vision and word of that great council.
 The truth that the Catholic faith is a global reality, embracing people of every race, language and culture, came about in large part because of the vision of the faith that flowed from the Council of Trent.

-The second great force that initiated the reform and renewal of hte Church was a Spaniard by the name of Ignatius of Loyola.
-In his youth, Ignatius had little time for the faith, spending his energies in pursuit of honors, recognition and the comforts of wealth.
+The second great force that initiated the reform and renewal of the Church was a Spaniard by the name of Ignatius of Loyola.
+In his youth, Ignatius had little time for the faith, spending his energies in pursuit of honors, recognition, and the comforts of wealth.
 War changed all that, as a wound to his leg crippled him.
-But suffering can be the strange crucible of faith, and through this pain and loss, Ignatius came to Christ, and gave his life over to him wholly and completely.
+But suffering can be the strange crucible of faith, and through this pain and loss, Ignatius came to Christ and gave his life over to him wholly and completely.

 The Jesuits were on the front lines of the reform and renewal of the Church.
-It was due in large part to their efforts that made the vision of the Counctil of Trent a concrete reality.
-Jesuit missionaries carried the faith throughout the world and their efforts at bringing the Gospel of Jesus Christ to the faithful of Europe revitalized the Church.
+It was due in large part to their efforts that the vision of the Council of Trent became a concrete reality.
+Jesuit missionaries carried the faith throughout the world, and their efforts at bringing the Gospel of Jesus Christ to the faithful of Europe revitalized the Church.

-It is hard not to see many correlates in all this to the Church in our own culture, in our own time.
-Catholic Christianity is blossoming and vigorous in so many parts of the world, but closer to home, our spiritual energies are being spent, not so much in evangelization and works of mercy, but in the pursuit of power through ideology and antagonism, concern for worldly acceptability, shoring up our status through institutions and endless internal squabbling.
+It is hard not to see many correlations in all of this to the Church in our own culture, in our own time.
+Catholic Christianity is blossoming and vigorous in so many parts of the world, but closer to home, our spiritual energies are being spent not so much in evangelization and works of mercy but in the pursuit of power through ideology and antagonism, concern for worldly acceptability, shoring up our status through institutions, and endless internal squabbling.

-Further, we are in desperate need, not simply of more vocations or lay involvement, but in the bold witness of saints, of holy men and women, who would seek what Ignatius sought—to claim the world for Christ and to live in communion with Christ’s Church in fidelity, holiness and peace.
+Further, we are in desperate need not simply of more vocations or lay involvement but of the bold witness of saints, of holy men and women, who would seek what Ignatius sought—to claim the world for Christ and to live in communion with Christ’s Church in fidelity, holiness, and peace.